About Martha's Stem Cell Procedure

 This is all great, especially since the real results from the stem cells don’t even come in for about six months to a year!
 If my current condition is any indication of how they are/will be working, then I am feeling very hopeful about the future.

-Stay tuned for a follow up in November, after six months.
+Stay tuned for a follow up in the new year.

 In my next blog, I will address pain - something most people with scoliosis have to deal with, whether it’s occasional, situational, all-encompassing or chronic.
 There are varying types and degrees of pain, and pain is experienced differently from one person to the next; there is also the intertwined nature of physical and emotional pain - and the question of which comes first.
 Ultimately, I share a wide range of options to explore for solutions, some of which I have yet to investigate or experience, but plan to!